rrazvd/ag-ui-adk-react-chat/README.md

 > AG-UI ADK Server will be available on http://localhost:3001/ag-ui via proxy

-> AG-UI React chat will be available on http://localhost:3005
+> AG-UI ADK React chat playground will be available on http://localhost:3005